 • Manage local fishermen’s complaints and feedback through the PANTAS complaint management system

-As immediate neighbours of the Penang South Islands (PSI), south Penang Island fishermen will begin receiving benefits during the reclamation process.
+As immediate neighbours of the Penang South Island (PSI), south Penang Island fishermen will begin receiving benefits during the reclamation process.
 When the islands are developed, they will also enjoy economic spill over from the project – opportunities that will transform their lives and that of their children and grandchildren.

 The SIMP, with a RM100 million state government allocation, provides the fishermen ex-gratia payments when the reclamation begins, and modern jetties with facilities, along with a dedicated navigation channel that enables 24-hour access to the sea.